tomtobback/helium-data-traffic/README.md

 - Europe sees around 60% of the total data traffic, and the USA around only 10%, which is less than each of Serbia, Greece and France.

 Note that although I hope this is interesting, data packet traffic is not a reliable metric to evaluate the actual use of the Helium network, as it can easily be inflated by people who have an interest to do so; that would be cheap both in terms of hardware and DC required.

+UPDATE 25 March 2022: I ran the script again for the last 3 days (only retrieving the location of top 2337 hotspots) and saw these differences:
+* United States has increased from 10% to 18% of total data traffic
+* more than 5% of data traffic is seen by hotspots without location, i assume these are testing setups
+* the Netherlands and China have seen a large increase in data traffic

 ## Methodology